lucasfranson10/restAPIriseup/_backend/README.md

 That's it!
 Now go build something cool.

+## To use this app

+For the application to work, you must edit the Migration.php file, which can be found in the db folder.
+This PHP file must be configured with your database entries.

+set to the config-phinx.php

-After finish in the methods run the next command:
+After finish you have to run the next command:

 php vendor/bin/phinx migrate -c config-phinx.php

-By last, use the POST route /create and the parameters name, password and email in the request body with type URLencoded form data to create a new user.
+That command will set the table for your database.

+In App/settings.php you have to set the database too.

+To run the server run:

+ php -S 0.0.0.0:8081 -t public public/index.php